trackle-iot/liblightmodbus/man/ModbusMasterStatus.3lightmodbus.md

 	} ModbusMasterStatus; //Type containing master device configuration data`

 ## DESCRIPTION
 The **ModbusMasterStatus** contains information about master device configuration and status.
+To make sure, that structure is set up for use properly, remember to call **modbusMasterInit**.

 | member name    | description                                                                                          |
 |----------------|------------------------------------------------------------------------------------------------------|